How Long do I Have to File a Claim for an Auto Accident in Texas?

 If these conditions exist, a car accident victim could seek compensation for personal injury, as well as property damage, although the recoverable amount is limited to $250,000 per person, or $500,000 per occurrence for bodily injury and $100,000 per accident for property damage.
 In order to be eligible to collect damages, injured parties must still submit claims before the deadline.
 However, when a case involves the government, plaintiffs must file a notice of claim with the appropriate government unit within six months of the date of the accident.
 Some cities have an even shorter deadline.
 For example, Houston requires plaintiffs to file notice of suit within three months of the date that the accident occurred.

-Call Today to Schedule a Free Consultation with a Dedicated Car Accident Attorney
+Schedule a Free Consultation with a Dedicated Houston Car Accident Attorney

 If you were involved in a car accident that was not your fault, you need the advice and guidance of a dedicated car accident attorney who will aggressively represent your interests, whether during settlement proceedings or in the courtroom.
 To speak with an attorney about your own accident, please contact the legal team at Michael P. Fleming & Associates, P.C. by calling 737-201-0543 or by sending us an online message with a brief description of your case.